openmm/openmm/docs-source/usersguide/library.rst

 *************************************

 The documentation that you're currently reading, as well as the developer guide and API documentation can be built through CMake by setting the OpenMM option :code:`OPENMM_GENERATE_API_DOCS=ON`.
-Building the documentation requires that at least the Python API is built (see above).

 User Guide and Developer Guide
 ==============================